We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 Gemini is a New York-based Bitcoin exchange, open to residents of the United States, UK, Canada, Hong Kong, Japan, Singapore and South Korea.
 Deposits can be made via wire transfer, SEPA or ACH transfer.

-Yet the front-foot approach that New York's financial regulators has taken makes things difficult for many New Yorkers looking to get into crypto.
+Yet the aggressive approach that New York's financial regulators have taken makes things difficult for many New Yorkers looking to get into crypto.